 - Strategy 10-3.7: Explore the modernization of the Town's main fire station.
-Ensure net zero building practices are incorporated into any facility renovation or new construction. - Strategy 10-3.8: Continue to assess the need to expand the police station or otherwise provide additional facility space to accommodate growth in staff and assets aligned with projected service needs.
+Ensure net-zero building practices are incorporated into any facility renovation or new construction. - Strategy 10-3.8: Continue to assess the need to expand the police station or otherwise provide additional facility space to accommodate growth in staff and assets aligned with projected service needs.

-- Administration and results of the regularly scheduled public facilities and services survey - Procurement and implementation of an asset management platform, and its integration with the Town's CIP

-- Percent of the total cost of municipal programs and projects funded by state or federal grants - Number of and cost savings associated with public-private or regionally shared infrastructure projects - Percent of the Town's municipal water distribution system in good repair - Feasibility and financial impacts of instituting municipal stormwater impact fees - Ongoing condition and needs assessments of public safety facilities
+- Administration and results of the regularly scheduled public facilities and services survey - Procurement and implementation of an asset management platform, and its integration with the Town's CIP - Percent of the total cost of municipal programs and projects funded by state or federal grants - Number of and cost savings associated with public-private or regionally shared infrastructure projects - Percent of the Town's municipal water distribution system in good repair - Feasibility and financial impacts of instituting municipal stormwater impact fees - > Ongoing condition and needs assessments of public safety facilities

-Goal 10-4: Continue to collaborate with local and regional entities to achieve mutually beneficial outcomes.
+Goal 10-4.
+The Town will continue to collaborate with local and regional entities including Dartmouth College and Dartmouth Hitchcock Medical Center to achieve mutually beneficial outcomes.